una/travels/_posts/2014-05-22-dubrovnik.md

 <div class="poem">
 <p>
 <strong>In the morning, I had plans.</strong> I was going to stay here a while, and explore this beautiful, ancient walled town on the coast.
-I'd Eat fish with bones in it, and find feel like I was walking the streets of Kings.
+Eat fish with bones in it, and feel like I was walking the streets of Kings.
 After all, I was.
 Orange rooftops, a calm sea, and a hint of salt in the breeze: it could be worse.
 <br>
 Three days turned into one day when I found myself drinking wine out of a teacup, wearing a cowboy hat, and rejecting a marriage proposal.
 The entire hostel was there.
 We made friends fast.
 <br>